Pop. 3.0MCOL: 86%8 month season#39 Market

 Updated

-Painting pricing data for Arkansas is sourced from U.S. Bureau of Labor Statistics, Census Bureau cost of living data, and verified quotes from local service professionals.
+Painting pricing data for Arkansas is calculated using U.S. Bureau of Labor Statistics wage data, Census Bureau cost of living indices, and state-level economic indicators.

 Data Sources: